- First-year students

 Special Interest Groups

-Incoming First-Year students participating in the WCU Honors College will be housed in Honors College designated housing in Allegheny Hall.
+Incoming First-Year students participating in the WCU Honors College and have a completed USH Lease Agreement will be housed in Honors College designated housing in Allegheny Hall.

 Living With Us